 Ideally performed by qualified technicians, annual maintenance of your heating equipment extends its service life and lowers your energy consumption by ensuring proper functioning and efficiency.
 Have the inside and outside of the exhaust shaft inspected occasionally as well for any signs of deterioration due to condensation or corrosion.

-Install timers to reduce or switch off the heat when your building is unoccupied.
+Install timers to reduce the heat when your building is unoccupied.
 Also, conserve heat by closing curtains, louvers and blinds at night and when the building is unoccupied.
 Open them during the day to take full advantage of sunlight.